SolarFramework/SolARUnityClientHololens2/doc/architecture-communication.md

 To have a gRPC service, just implement the gRPC-generated class for this service with the desired logic.

-This is an exemple from the [HelloWorld](https://github.com/grpc/grpc/blob/master/examples/cpp/helloworld/greeter_server.cc)) sample:
+This is an example from the [HelloWorld](https://github.com/grpc/grpc/blob/master/examples/cpp/helloworld/greeter_server.cc) sample:

 ```cpp
 // Logic and data behind the server's behavior.